curlsli/webpack-book/docs/en/extending/01_loaders.md

 The output tells the `result` of the processing, the resource that was processed as a buffer, and other meta information.
 The data is enough to develop more complicated loaders.

-T> If you want to capture the output to a file, use either `fs.writeFileSync("./output.txt", result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).
+> If you want to capture the output to a file, use either `fs.writeFileSync("./output.txt", result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).

-T> It's possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
+> It's possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
 Example: `loaders: ["raw-loader"]`.

 ## Implementing an Asynchronous Loader

 Even though you can implement a lot of loaders using the synchronous interface, there are times when an asynchronous calculation is required.
 Wrapping a third party package as a loader can force you to this.

 The example above can be adapted to asynchronous form by using webpack specific API through `this.async()`.
 Webpack sets this, and the function returns a callback following Node conventions (error first, result second).

-{pagebreak}

 Tweak as follows: